 Queries Overview

-Queries enable users to search and filter data in the system to access your data, make data-driven decisions, and manage your student populations.
+Queries enable users to search and filter data in the system to access your data, make data-driven decisions, and manage your record populations.
 You can use them to isolate, return, and display specific data, build reports, create deliver recipient mailing lists, configure data layers for Voyager, and much more.

 Getting Started